Angola, in the ambit of the diversification of the economy demonstrates a

 ICTs are a more representative phenomenon of this new era of economics and, in particular, of modern society in general.
 Through it passes a huge portion of the knowledge produced and assimilated in the world.

-ICTs unite the new learning concepts in an exemplary way, either by the need to face up to a growing volume of information that needs to be filtered, or by the demands of efficiency and productivity increase demanded by the new economic organizations found in the world market and extremely complex.
+ICTs unite the new learning concepts in an exemplary way, either because of the need to face an increasing volume of information that needs to be filtered, or because of the demands for efficiency and increased productivity demanded by the new economic organizations found on the world market and extremely complex.